 Does your firm do “flat fees”?

-Depending on your legal matter, Betters Weinandt may be willing to represent you on either an hourly or a “flat fee” basis.
+Depending on your legal matter, Weinandt Law Office may be willing to represent you on either an hourly or a “flat fee” basis.
 Both hourly fees and flat fees require an upfront retainer.
 Flat fees are more common with criminal matters, and hourly fees are more common in family law matters.
 However, there are exceptions to both.